camrohwer/Watershed-Delineation-Parallelization/README.md

-# Watershed Delineation Project
+# Watershed Delineation in Parallel

 This project performs watershed delineation using parallel processing in CUDA.
-The goal is to efficiently process Digital Elevation Models (DEMs) to perform watershed Delineation.
+The goal is to efficiently process Digital Elevation Models (DEMs) to perform Watershed Delineation.

 ## Table of Contents